 - Individuals who are focused on career advancement or pursuit of careers in the communications industry are most likely to select the applied track.
 This track requires students to take COMM 793 Internship.
-The internship is offered only during the summer sessions and is a six-credit experience. - Individuals who are seeking advanced graduate study beyond the Masters are mostly likely to select the research track.
+The internship is offered only during the summer sessions and is a six-credit experience. - Individuals who are seeking advanced graduate study after the Master's program are mostly likely to select the research track.
 This track requires students to take COMM 795 Thesis (six-credits). - Both tracks require the student to take COMM 715 Research and Professional Development in Strategic Communication.